wuhongyi/PKUXIADAQ/README/UsersGuide/GUI.md

 The **Base Setup** page controls the analog gain, offset and polarity for each channel.
 It is useful to click on **Trace & Baseline** in the top control **Monitor** bar to view the signal read from the ADCs while adjusting these parameters.
 The display shows one or all 16 channels of a module; you can set the sampling interval for each block to capture a longer time frame in **Hist & XDT** page.
 Click **Draw** to update the graph.

-Pulses from the detector should fall in the range from 0 to 12/14/16-bit -1, with the baseline at ~400 to allow for drifts and/or undershoots and no clipping at the upper limit.
-If there is clipping, adjust the Gain and Offset or click on the Adjust Offsets button to let the software set the DC offsets to proper levels.**TODO 这段还需要进一步修改**
+Pulses from the detector should fall in the range from 0 to 16383(14 bit), with the baseline at ~1638 to allow for drifts and/or undershoots and no clipping at the upper limit.
+If there is clipping, adjust the Gain and Offset or click on the *AdjustOffset* button to let the software set the DC offsets to proper levels.**TODO 这段还需要进一步修改**

 Since the trigger/filter circuits in the FPGA only act on rising pulses, negative pulses are inverted at the input of the FPGA, and the waveforms shown in the ADC trace display include this optional inversion.
 Thus set the channel’s Polarity such that pulses from the detector appear with positive amplitude (rising edge).

 In the **Base Setup**  tab, you can set the total trace length and the pre-trigger trace delay for the waveforms to be acquired in list mode runs.

+The trace delay cannot be longer than the trace length, and for each Pixie-16 variant, there is also a limit for the maximum value of trace delay and trace length.

+> **[info] trace length in 500 MHz**
+>
+> For the 500 MHz Pixie-16 modules, the ADCs are running at 500 MHz, but the traces are recorded with 100 MHz clocks in the FPGA with 5 ADC samples captured in each 10 ns interval.
+In addition, the data packing from the FPGA to the onboard External FIFO is two sets of 5 ADC samples in one transfer.
+So the trace length should be multiples of 20 ns, i.e., 20 ns, 40 ns, ... for instance, a trace length of 500 ns and a trace delay of 200 ns.

 The Pixie-16 constantly takes baseline measurements when no pulse is detected and keeps a baseline average to be subtracted from the energy filter output during pulse height reconstruction.
-Baseline measurements that differ from the average by more than Baseline Cut will be rejected as they are likely contaminated with small pulses below the trigger threshold.
+Baseline measurements that differ from the average by more than the BaselineCut value will be rejected as they are likely contaminated with small pulses below the trigger threshold.

-You can click on the Acquire Baseline button to view a series of baseline measurements for each channel, and in the single channel view you can build a histogram of baselines to verify that the Baseline Cut does not reject measurements falling into the main (ideally Gaussian) peak in the baseline distribution.
+A series of baseline measurements for each channel can be viewed in **Trace & Baseline** page, and in the BASELINE panel a histogram of baselines can be built to verify that the Baseline Cut does not reject measurements falling into the main (ideally Gaussian) peak in the baseline distribution.

 Usually, it is sufficient to keep Baseline Cut at its default value.

-Note: Since the baseline computation takes into account the exponential decay, no pulses should be noticeable in the baseline display if a) the decay time is set correctly and b) the detector pulses are truly exponential.
+Note: Since the baseline computation takes into account the exponential decay, no pulses should be noticeable in the baseline display if
+- a) the decay time is set correctly and
+- b) the detector pulses are truly exponential.

-Baseline Percent is a parameter used for automatic offset adjustment; by clicking on the Adjust Offsets button, offsets will be set such that the baseline seen in the ADC trace display falls at the Baseline Percent fraction of the full ADC range (e.g. for Baseline Percent = 10% the baseline falls at ADC step 1638 out of 16384 total).
+Baseline Percent is a parameter used for automatic offset adjustment; by clicking on the *AdjustOffses* button, offsets will be set such that the baseline seen in the ADC trace display falls at the Baseline Percent fraction of the full ADC range (e.g. for a 12-bit ADC and Baseline Percent = 10% the baseline falls at ADC step 409 out of 4096 total).